Kotlin/kotlinx-knit/README.md

 #### Advanced include

-A single piece of code can be included into multiple examples (as opposed to the next example only) by specifying regex patten of the example name right after the `INCLUDE` directive as its parameter.
+A single piece of code can be included into multiple examples (as opposed to the next example only) by specifying regex pattern of the example file name right after the `INCLUDE` directive as its parameter.

 With the pattern the `INCLUDE` directive can also be specified on a single line, without the code inside of it.
 In this case, the code to be included is taken from the previously tripple-backquoted